ajcwebdev/ajcwebdevblog/content/blog/ajcwebdev/redwood/index.md

 >***Tom Preston-Werner***
 >***[Full Stack Radio 138](https://www.fullstackradio.com/episodes/138)***

-In [part 1](https://dev.to/ajcwebdev/a-first-look-at-redwood-js-1017) we installed and created our first RedwoodJS application, in [part 2](https://dev.to/ajcwebdev/a-first-look-at-redwood-js-part-2-44ph) we created links to our different page routes and a reusable layout for our site, and in [part 3](https://dev.to/ajcwebdev/a-first-look-at-redwood-js-part-3-5ao5) we got our database up and running and learned to create, retrieve, update, and destroy blog posts.

 In this part we'll look at all the code that was generated that allowed us to perform our CRUD operations on the blog posts.
 We'll also set up our frontend to query data from our backend to render a list of our blog posts to the front page.
 If you've never worked with [GraphQL](https://www.howtographql.com/) or serverless functions like [Lambda](https://www.serverless.com/aws-lambda/) then some of the concepts in this part may be new.

-If you want to learn more I have a post about [the history of GraphQL, current projects, and resources](https://dev.to/ajcwebdev/a-short-history-of-graphql-20nb).

 # `api/src`